ellis882/Fenix-Drone-Company/README.md

   - Following errors were found when passing through the official [(Jigsaw) validator]()

 ### Lighthouse Testing
  - Had put the website on LightHouse testing.
+Had made a printscreen of that [lighthouse](/workspace/Fenix-Drone-Company/assets/images/light house.png)

 ### Unfixed Bugs